hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 Connections Developers organization.
-The private repository will appear in the list of projects under [github.com/ibmcnxdev](https://github.com/ibmcnxdev) but only administrators of ibmcnxdev will be able to see the contents – i.e. the repo files have no visibility to regular users or to the general public.
-Even though read access of the source files is restricted via the repository, you will also need to add an acl.ids file should you also wish to prevent runtime access from other tenant organizations.
+The private repository will appear in the list of projects under [github.com/ibmcnxdev](https://github.com/ibmcnxdev) but only administrators of the `ibmcnxdev` site will be able to see the contents – i.e. the repo files have no visibility to regular users or to the general public.
+Even though read access of the source files is restricted via the repository, you will also need to add an `acl.ids` file should you also wish to prevent runtime access from other tenant organizations.

-3.  **Private Repositories on github.ibm.com**

-If you have privacy needs that are not satisfied by the previous two options you can request a private repository for your organization’s include-files on github.ibm.com.
-In this situation the JSON definition would typically not contain any include-repo reference as Customizer will resolve the include-files location based on the tenant’s organization id.

 ******
 # A Peek Inside Some Samples